How to Become More Unique

 On the other hand, however, there are those who wish to be "like everyone else," even if they already look and behave like the average person.
 The reason for this is usually because they want to avoid shaming, isolation, and most importantly, to feel like they do belong.

 Either way, uniqueness is a double-edged sword.
 Your gifted uniqueness can also be a liability, depending on where you live.
 Having more power in a collective allows you to be more of yourself, and be less restrained by others.
 "Power is everything" because power grants you freedom to be more and more of who you are.
-The need to mask, or the fear of being who you really are, belongs to those who fear others and thus, see them as more powerful than yourself.

 After all, masking, as well as compromising yourself, is a sign of social submission.
-Submissions to those who don't want you to be the best verison of yourself.
+Submissions to those who don't want you to be the best version of yourself.
 The norms do not want just that, hence why they seek to compromise you, and reward you for being part of the herd mentality.

 Fictional villains, like the Joker and Dr. Eggman, are eccentric because they live outside of the social contract.
 We may love them as characters due to their expressed and uncompromised uniqueness.
 Their eccentricity is one of the expressions of their opposition to not only the protagonistic force, but also to orthodox society at large.
 Their uniqueness stems from the fact that they oppose the orthodox ways of life.